johann-solo/om-go/site/content/blog/2017-05-23-vanilla-almond-granola.md

 image: MAY2017/almond_granola_1.jpg
 categories: blog
 tags: food
-excerpt: <p>Know exactly what's in your granola by making it yourself</p>
+excerpt: Know exactly what's in your granola by making it yourself
 ---

 One of the things I make homemade and enjoy making is granola.
 It is a weekly or bi monthly food prep item i make regularly including peanut butter.
 Yes it's cheaper but that's not really the only reason I make it.
 When you make your own granola and peanut butter and other similar goods you really can control what goes into them.
 A lot of store bought brands - even some that claim that they are natural have a lot of other added ingredients that you may not want to be including in your daily diet.
 Understandably they may include preservatives to lengthen shelf life but many also contain a lot of sugar as well as added artificial flavourings.
 So I like to make these things at home myself because one they are pretty simple to put together, and two they are pretty quick to make or at least don't take a lot of prep time, and three you can customize the flavours.